 The privacy and security of the personal information entrusted to us is of the upmost importance to Rural Health Services ("RHS").
 We are writing to provide you with information regarding a recent cybersecurity incident.
-Our investigation of the incident is ongoing.
-Once our investigation is complete, we will provide notice of the incident to potentially impacted individuals.
-This notice will also be updated once our investigation is complete.
+Our investigation of the incident has recently concluded.